JoseMath/multiregeneration/README.md

 **Note that our script only works with python version 2, so make sure that you use that and not a different version of python.**

-You will see the followint output
+You will see the following output
 ```
 ################### Setup multiregeneration ####################